elroei/currency-view-dashboard/README.md

 ## 📈 Dashboard Features

 - **Modern, responsive UI** with TailwindCSS and custom design.
+- **Blurred dashboard preview on login:** Users see a blurred, static preview of the dashboard behind the login form, creating a “locked app” effect.
 - **Session-based login/logout:** Only authenticated users can access the dashboard.
 - **User-specific data:** Balances, transactions, and actions reflect the logged-in user only.
-- **Profile & Settings modal:** Edit profile info, change password, set preferences, and view activity log in a modern glassy modal.
+- **Profile & Settings modal:** Edit profile info (first/last name), change password, set preferences, and view activity log in a modern glassy modal.
 - **Change password:** Securely update your password from the settings modal.
 - **Language support:** Instantly switch between English and Hebrew throughout the UI.
 All new features and transaction types are fully translated.
 - **Password confirmation before transfers:** Extra security step before sending money.